GNOME/dasher/README.md

 is usable with highly limited amounts of physical input while still allowing high rates of text entry.

-Dasher is Free software released under the GPL.
+Dasher is released under the MIT license.
 Further documentation may be found in the Doc/ subdirectory

 ## Requirements